ChinaArJun/BYD-Powder/README.md

-# Technical articles about the problem of dolphin dusting
+# BYD Technical articles about the problem of dolphin dusting

 ### [中文简体](./README_zh.md)
 ### I support domestic production, but I want to be a guinea pig for powder absorption tests.
 I need to think about my health and speak out for my own vehicles and health rights!